Lesson 1: Learning “Blue Skies”

 Nothing but bluebirds all day long,

 When you’re in love, my how they fly

 - Explain that melodic contour is the shape and direction a melody makes in music.

-- Listen to “Blue Skies” melody vocals, Track 26.
+- Listen to the audio track “Blue Skies” melody vocals.
 As you listen, use the New York City skyline below to trace the melodic contour.